Crimson Star's Sun Conures Page

 The conures started breeding shortly after I obtained them (April 1977.)
 They had three clutches in the 1977/1978 season; three babies hatched, three were dead-in- shell.
 The three babies that hatched all had deformed legs.
 Two were removed at about six days of age for handfeeding and lived, the other was left with the parents and died when three days old.

 The nestbox was removed, but by 1980 the parents were acting so unhappy that the nestbox was provided again.
 One baby hatched and looked normal at first, but by three days of age a leg was twisted and the baby died on the seventh day.

 Recently, I was able to provide a new mate for each original bird and the results have been excellent.
 Conclusion: the original pair were brother and sister.
 All of which brings me back to my opening mandate: your breeding stock must be unrelated!
 Your best bet would probably be to buy each bird from a breeder living in a different state or province.
-Breeder in the same area tend to swap babies around and you just can't be sure about who's who.
+Breeders in the same area tend to swap babies around and you just can't be sure about who's who.
 One thing is sure: if you aren't careful, you may be letting yourself in for some very heartbreaking experiences.

 My Sun Conures are kept in home-made breeding cages, measuring two feet wide, two feet deep and three feet tall.
 I use one inch by two inch welded wire fastened together with J-clips.
 If you can't find a source for these materials in your area, there are several advertisers in ACBM that can supply you with everything that you will need, at prices that are less (in the U.S.) than I have to pay locally here in Vancouver.